10 Reasons to Try Cruising with Kids

-I have recently discovered cruising as a brand new way to travel and honestly, I think I may have the cruise bug.
-I am a Mum to a three year old boy and on my recent cruise on board Enchanted Princess, I looked at everything from a parent’s perspective.
+I have discovered cruising as a new way to travel and honestly, I think I may have the cruise bug.
+We took my son on his first ever cruise at age 3, which was a Mediterranean cruise on board Enchanted Princess.
+It was also my first cruise with a child in tow.
+So naturally, I looked at everything from a parent’s perspective.
 After kids club tours, lots of questions to staff and careful consideration, I can confidently tell you that Enchanted Princess is a child friendly cruise ship.
 Keep reading to find out why.
 This post might just inspire you to start cruising with kids.

 This blog post has been written in sponsored partnership with Princess Cruises.
 All views are my own.